Can A Resistance Band Break And Snap Back?

 How to Store Your Resistance Bands Properly

-Storing your bands properly will keep them around a lot longer.
-So, always make sure when you are done with the bands you don’t just leave them laying around.
+So, always make sure that when you are done with the bands, you don’t just leave them lying around.

 Here are some things to remember when storing your bands.